-Zack Pohl is a leading progressive communicator, with extensive campaign, labor, non-profit and public policy experience.
+Lonnie is a leading progressive communicator, with extensive legislative, advocacy, non-profit and public policy experience.

-Chad Cyrowski is a recent graduate of Michigan State University.
-While completing his Bachelor’s Degree in Political Science from the Honors College, Chad worked as a Campaign Manager for Patrick Lindemann’s Ingham County Drain Commissioner re-election bid.
+Chad Cyrowski was born and raised in Michigan.
+Chad worked as a Campaign Manager for Patrick Lindemann’s Ingham County Drain Commissioner re-election bid in 2008.
 In what turned out to be a mandate from the public, we garnered 63% of the vote.

-Chad is passionate about progressive issues and the myriad ways New Media can affect real change.
+Chad lives in Lansing with his girlfriend, Erica and dog, Rome.
+Chad is passionate about progressive issues and the myriad ways digital media can help affect real change.